kubuntu-team/kubuntu-manual/source/docs/basic.rst

     :scale: 50 %
     :align: center

-Taken from the old Plasma Netbook interface we have the Application Dashboard menu for users with smaller screens ie. Netbooks or small laptops.
+Taken from the old Plasma Netbook interface we have the Application Dashboard menu for users with smaller screens ie. Netbooks, small laptops or tablets.

 KRunner
 ~~~~~~~~